paulboot/influxdb-nagios-plugin/README.md

 								  considered a warning
 	  --mean-error-range TEXT     Range of measurement means that are NOT considered an error
-	  --mean-warning-range TEXT   Range of measurement counts that are NOT considered a warning
+	  --mean-warning-range TEXT   Range of measurement means that are NOT considered a warning
 	  --timeout INTEGER           Timeout in seconds for connecting to InfluxDB --help                      Show this message and exit.